proloypoddar/NOTUN-THIKANA/project/README.md

 The application uses NextAuth.js for authentication, supporting both email/password and Google OAuth.
 User data is stored in MongoDB.

+### Multi-User Support

+The system is designed to support multiple users simultaneously.
+Each user has their own profile, messages, and can interact with shared resources like property listings and the landlord leaderboard.

 ### Real-time Messaging

 Messaging is implemented using Pusher for real-time communication.
 Messages are stored in MongoDB and delivered instantly to recipients.
+Users can search for and add new contacts.

 ### Friend Request System

 Users can send friend requests to other users.
 Once accepted, they can start messaging each other.

+### Payment System

+The payment system allows users to make payments for property bookings.
+It includes payment history tracking and receipt generation.
+Multiple payment methods are supported.

+### Landlord Leaderboard

+Landlords are ranked based on ratings from tenants.
+The leaderboard showcases top landlords based on various metrics like cleanliness, communication, and value.

 ### News Feed